 Guests Invited to the Chair

-Assistant Professor.
-Mathieu Turgeon is Assistant Professor of Political Science at the University of North Texas.
-Mathieu's research interests center on political behavior, including voting and elections, public opinion, political psychology, political participation, and statistical and survey methodology.
+Associate Professor.
+Mathieu Turgeon is an Associate Professor of Political Science at the Universidade de Brasilia, Brazil.
+Mathieu's research interests center on political behavior, including elections, public opinion, political psychology, political participation, and on statistical, experimental and survey methodology.

 PhD Student.
 Dieter Stiers is a PhD student of the Research Foundation Flanders at the Centre for Citizenship and Democracy of the KU Leuven in Belgium.
 He is interested in elections and electoral behaviour, with a specific focus on the causes and consequences of electoral volatility.

 Associate Professor.
 Guillermo Cordero is an Associate Professor of Political Science at the Autonomous University of Madrid.
 His main areas of interest include political attitudes, electoral behavior and the selection of political elites in Europe.

 Professor.
 Arthur Lupia is the Hal R. Varian Professor of Political Science at the University of Michigan and Chair of National Research Council's Roundtable on the Application of Behavioral and Social Science.
 He does research on topics relevant to politics and policy including voting, elections, persuasion, opinion change, civic education, coalition governance, legislative-bureaucratic relationships and decision-making under uncertainty.

 Researcher.
 Hanna Wass is an academy research fellow in the project ‘Equality in electoral participation and vote choice’ funded by the Academy of Finland (2013-2018).
 From January to August 2013, she worked as a postdoctoral researcher funded by the University of Helsinki.